Back

 Types of Narcolepsy

-Previously called narcolepsy with cataplexy, Type 1 narcolepsy is diagnosed in two primary ways.
-The first is by identifying low levels of hypocretin (also known as orexin), a brain chemical that controls wakefulness and REM sleep.
++ Type 1: narcolepsy with cataplexy accounts for approximately 20% of all narcolepsy cases.
+Type 1 narcolepsy is diagnosed in two primary ways.
+The first is by identifying low levels of hypocretin, a brain chemical that controls wakefulness and REM sleep.
 The second method involves the presence of cataplexy - sudden episodes of muscle weakness - alongside excessive daytime sleepiness, confirmed through a specialized nap test.

-Previously known as sleep disorder narcolepsy without cataplexy, Type 2 narcolepsy is marked by excessive daytime sleepiness but does not include cataplexy episodes.
++ Type 2: narcolepsy without cataplexy and makes up around 80% of all narcolepsy cases, Type 2 narcolepsy is marked by excessive daytime sleepiness but does not include cataplexy episodes.
 Symptoms are typically milder, and hypocretin levels are usually normal.
 In some cases, secondary narcolepsy can develop after a head injury that affects the hypothalamus, the brain region responsible for sleep regulation.
 Such cases may include narcoleptic symptoms, severe neurological issues, and extended nighttime sleep lasting more than 10 hours.

 Excessive Daytime Sleepiness (EDS)

-Excessive daytime sleepiness (EDS) is a universal symptom among individuals with sleep disorder narcolepsy and is often the first noticeable complaint.
-While all patients experience EDS, its severity can differ significantly.
-EDS may result in uncontrollable sleep episodes during the day, even after sufficient nighttime sleep.
-These episodes are sudden and irresistible, yet patients may feel symptom-free between episodes, especially when involved in engaging or stimulating activities.
+Excessive daytime sleepiness (EDS) may result in uncontrollable sleep episodes during the day, even after sufficient nighttime sleep.
+These episodes are sudden and irresistible, yet patients may feel symptom-free between episodes.

 Cataplexy